 Could very well be 8 (A-), but I don't have to parse that out because it's digital-only.
 [4 listens]

-Originally determined to skip this one at B plus, but given Christgau's full A, and that it's the only album of his that Tom Hull has given any variety of A grade to, I listened one more time and determined to raise it to A minus and get it, and then probably sell one or more of the other albums of his that I have to subsidize the purchase.
-I think Christgau overrates him as much as he does Jinx Lennon.
-But maybe one day I'll hear it.
+Initially determined to skip this one at 7.5 (high B+) and # [anti-folk], but given Christgau's 9 (A), and that it's the only studio album of his that Tom Hull has given any variety of A grade to, I listened one more time and resolved to raise it to 8 (A-) and get it.

 Paul Kelly - Greatest Hits: Songs From the South Volumes 1 & 2 [placeholder]